 So while Shaw’s “potboiler” has grown in significance far beyond the personal drama of its London debut to strike an answering chord in writers and directors around the globe, a hundred years after it was first written, one can only wonder what Shaw would say about its latest German adaptation, Meine faire Dame — win Sprachlabor.
 If Shaw’s angry ghost did not stalk the Hollywood soundstage back in 1964 when Rex Harrison, as Henry Higgins, spiced the penultimate scene in My Fair Lady with lines straight from that first angry letter Shaw wrote to Stella after their failed elopement, it seems fair to assume he will tolerantly smile at whatever modern transformation this latest version of Pygmalion will contain.

-By Julie Sparks, Ph.D., a founding member of the International Shaw Society who teaches English at San Jose State University, in San Jose, California.
+By Julie Sparks teaches English at San Jose State University, in San Jose, California, and is a founding member of the International Shaw Society.